shenhuiying2017/azure-docs.es-es/articles/log-analytics/log-analytics-data-collector-api.md

 ```
 using System;
 using System.Net;
+using System.Net.Http;
+using System.Net.Http.Headers;
 using System.Security.Cryptography;
+using System.Text;
+using System.Threading.Tasks;

 namespace OIAPIExample
 {
     class ApiExample
     {
         // An example JSON object, with key/value pairs
-        static string json = @"[{""DemoField1"":""DemoValue1"",""DemoField2"":""DemoValue2""},{""DemoField1"":""DemoValue3"",""DemoField2"":""DemoValue4""}]";
+        static string json = @"[{""DemoField1"":""DemoValue1"",""DemoField2"":""DemoValue2""},{""DemoField3"":""DemoValue3"",""DemoField4"":""DemoValue4""}]";

         // Update customerId to your Operations Management Suite workspace ID
         static string customerId = "xxxxxxxx-xxx-xxx-xxx-xxxxxxxxxxxx";

         // For sharedKey, use either the primary or the secondary Connected Sources client authentication key
         static string sharedKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";

         // LogName is name of the event type that is being submitted to Log Analytics
         static string LogName = "DemoExample";

         // You can use an optional field to specify the timestamp from the data.
 If the time field is not specified, Log Analytics assumes the time is the message ingestion time
         static string TimeStampField = "";

         static void Main()
         {
             // Create a hash for the API signature
             var datestring = DateTime.UtcNow.ToString("r");
             string stringToHash = "POST\n" + json.Length + "\napplication/json\n" + "x-ms-date:" + datestring + "\n/api/logs";
             string hashedString = BuildSignature(stringToHash, sharedKey);
             string signature = "SharedKey " + customerId + ":" + hashedString;

             PostData(signature, datestring, json);
         }

         // Build the API signature
         public static string BuildSignature(string message, string secret)
         {
             var encoding = new System.Text.ASCIIEncoding();